-If you are flying your kite with the depower loop hooked in, unhook or activate the primary quick release.
+If you are flying your kite with the depower loop hooked in, unhook or pull the primary quick release.

 Let go of the bar.
-The bar will slide towards the kite along one of the top flying lines.
+The bar will slide towards the kite along the safety line that is attached to your safety leash.